How to grow coriander

 Coriander, also known in some countries as cilantro, is a very popular herb grown mainly for its green leaves and its spicy seeds.
 This herb is a must in salads and as a fragrant green addition to Indian, Thai and Chinese curries.
 The seeds are a vital ingredient in curry powder.

-Coriander is usually available as the species (Coriandrum sativum), although some retailers may promote ‘slow-’ or ‘no-bolt’ varieties, which don’t run to flowering and setting seed as quickly as the species type may do.
+Coriander is usually available as the species (Coriandrum sativum), although some retailers may promote ‘slow-’ or ‘no-bolt’ varieties, which don’t flower or set seed as quickly as the species type may do.

 Growing coriander requires very little equipment.
 Here's what you'll need: